-Usability of the Digital Twin is key to successful digital transformation during this in-use stage.
-The organisations that see the most benefit from Digital Twin technologies are those that use them to improve business operations, making it easier for stakeholders to quickly and confidently make the best decisions.
+Usability of the DT is key to successful digital transformation during this in-use stage.
+The organisations that see the most benefit from DT technologies are those that use them to improve business operations, making it easier for stakeholders to quickly and confidently make the best decisions.
 This may include the use of micro-services and web applications that are tailored towards very specific

-Depending upon level of sophistication your Digital Twin may help with safely and securely testing and training new operating environments, providing stakeholders with an accurate simulation of potential outcomes.
+Depending upon level of sophistication your DT may help with safely and securely testing and training new operating environments, providing stakeholders with an accurate simulation of potential outcomes.

-Digital Twin technology is a foundation on which to support a digital transformation, an effective tool for organisations to support capital project execution as well as operational excellence initiatives for the lifecycle of the project.
+DT technology is a foundation on which to support a digital transformation, an effective tool for organisations to support capital project execution as well as operational excellence initiatives for the lifecycle of the project.

-Digital Twin technology is a foundation on which to support a digital transformation, an effective tool for organisations to support capital project execution as well as operational excellence initiatives for the lifecycle of the project.
+DT technology is a foundation on which to support a digital transformation, an effective tool for organisations to support capital project execution as well as operational excellence initiatives for the lifecycle of the project.

-TIP: Use the Project Monitoring & Evaluation stage checklist below to confirm the status of each stage task.
+TIP: Use the Evaluate & Feedback stage checklist below to confirm the status of each stage task.
+An editable version of the checklist is available on the CDBB website.

 Ref Stage task Status 1.
-Digital Twin is being curated effectively with systems monitoring in place 2.
-Security of Digital Twin and related systems being monitored with regular audits 3.
-Digital Twin benefits being realised and captured 4.
+DT is being curated effectively with systems monitoring in place 2.
+Security of DT and related systems being monitored with regular audits 3.
+DT benefits being realised and captured 4.
 A structured feedback loop in place where data can inform future investment decisions 5.
 Lessons learned captured and shared 6.
-An operation and maintenance plan in place for key Digital Twin technologies such as edge devices
+An operation and maintenance plan in place for key DT technologies such as edge devices